outcomesinsights/generalized_data_model/README.md

 - Additional physician information -- do we need something on "care site"?
 - Need to define types in the data
 - Is there a way to connect data elements with information periods (i.e., when is prescription data available?)
 Does this matter?
+- Do we need to pull some fields out of clinical_codes and put them into lines such as position?